 Laminate Floor Cleaning Instructions:

 - Mix 1/2 cup distilled white vinegar in 1 gallon of water.
 If a vegetable oil polish has ever been used on the floor, double the amount of vinegar.
+You can add a few drops of an essential oil you like to cover the smell of the vinegar if you like, though the vinegar smell will dissipate after the floors have dried.

 - Do not replace the vegetable oil cleaner after cleaning the floor; the residue they leave on wood can break down the sealant over time.